Deploy interLink virtual nodes

 Deploy the interlink Kubernetes Agent (kubeclt host)

-Check that the node appears successfully after some time, or as soon as you see the pods in namespace interlink
+Check that the node becomes READY`` after some time, or as soon as you see the pods in namespace

 Test your setup